Overwhelmed with debt? A debt repayment plan is a good place to start.

 4. Estimate debt-free date

-Predict when you’ll pay off individual loan and credit card debt accounts with each repayment plan.
+Predict when you’ll pay off individual loan with each repayment plan as it also functions as a repayment calculator.

 5. Calculate interest savings

-See how much money each debt payoff plan will save you on interest, and estimate your total interest paid for each strategy.
+See how much money each debt payoff plan will save you on interest, and estimate your total interest paid for each strategy as this tool also serves as a loan interest calculator.

 How our loan payoff calculator works